AFI (band): Darker sound and wider reach (1999–2001)

-The band's next album, Black Sails in the Sunset (1999), was a musical turning point which featured a darker sound, mixing the band's original hardcore roots with dark romantic influences and an emphasis on a more somber atmosphere and lyrics.
-The New York Times later referred to this as the point where Havok "developed into a singer and songwriter of substance".
-During this period, AFI's style was considered punk rock.
-The influence of death rock and gothic rock was also apparent.
-Offspring frontman Dexter Holland was featured as a backing vocalist on two tracks.
+Puget became the band's lead guitarist for its next album, Black Sails in the Sunset (1999).
+The release maintains a punk rock or hardcore sound, exploring bleak themes with traces of Romanticism.
+In 2003, The New York Times reflected on it as showcasing Havok's "develop[ment] into a singer and songwriter of substance".
+The influence of gothic rock is also apparent and Dexter Holland provides backing vocals on two tracks.

 The All Hallow's E.P.
-(1999) further explored the horror punk genre, featuring artwork and lyrics containing Halloween themes, including a cover of the Misfits song "Halloween".
+(1999) explored the horror punk genre with autumnal themes, including a cover of the Misfits song "Halloween".
 The song "The Boy Who Destroyed the World" was featured in the video game Tony Hawk's Pro Skater 3, and the single "Totalimmortal" was later covered by The Offspring.

 On September 19, 2000, AFI released The Art of Drowning, which debuted on the Billboard Charts at number 174, and peaked at number 9 on the Heatseekers chart.
 It continued to touch base with the horror punk genre, but expanded into styles that were a departure from previous works.
 The album featured slower, more melodic songs that were more reminiscent of alternative rock, such as "Ever and a Day" and "6 to 8".
 Hardcore influences were present, more overtly on some tracks.
 The album sold over 100,000 copies.
 "The Days of the Phoenix" was released as a single and video and had some moderate mainstream success, garnering the band more TV and radio airplay.
 The song reached the UK Singles Chart with its titular EP in 2001, peaking at number 152.
 The success of The Art of Drowning helped to encourage the band to pursue higher mainstream notoriety.